dotlang/language/README.md

 *Notes:*
 - If a name starts with underscore, means that it is private to the module.
 If not, it is public.
 This applies to functions and types.
 - The order of the contents of source code file matters: First `import` section, `type` section, structs and finally functions.
 - `any` denotes any type.
 Everything can be used for `any` type (primitives, structs, unions, function pointers, ...).
 It can be something like an empty struct.
+You have to initialize variables of type `any`.
 - Immutability: All variables are immutable but can be re-assigned.
 - You can simulate constant values using functions: `func PI -> 3.1415;`.
 Compiler/runtime will take care of optimizations.